Ranaghat–Krishnanagar City–Lalgola line: Gauge conversion & Nabadwip Dham Connection

+On 15 October 2023, a trial run of a goods train was conducted between the Krishnanagar City Junction and Amghata railway stations in order to check the heath of the unutilized section of the new gauge converted line.
+It is planned to short terminate trains at Amghata till the land acquisition problems between the Amghata–Nabadwip Ghat section are sorted out.

 Nashipur rail bridge

-A new railway bridge between Azimganj and Murshidabad, across the Bhagirathi river was sanctioned in 2001 owing to a long time demand of the people of the area.
-While most of the work on the bridge has been completed since approach roads couldn't be built due to land acquisition problems and local protests, the tracks leading to the bridge couldn't be constructed because of which the connection to Murshidabad still lies incomplete, as of February 2021.
-Once completed Indian Railways plans to use it for the North bound trains from Sealdah like Darjeeling Mail as it provides a shorter route between Sealdah and New Jalpaiguri leading to significant savings in cost and time.
+A new railway bridge between Azimganj and Murshidabad, across the Bhagirathi river was sanctioned in 2001 owing to the long time demand of the people of the area.
+While the superstructure of the bridge was completed by 2013, since the approach roads couldn't be built due to land acquisition problems and local protests related to employment, the tracks leading to the bridge couldn't be constructed.

+The hurdles related to land acquisition & employment were finally cleared & work for laying the tracks was started in December 2022.
+Track renewal work by replacing the old railway panels was underway as of September 2023 and the entire work is expected to be completed by March 2024.
+Meanwhile the area near the bridge has become a popular picnic spot.

+Once commissioned, the Indian Railways plans to use the bridge for North Bengal bound trains from Sealdah like Darjeeling Mail as it provides a shorter route between Sealdah and New Jalpaiguri leading to significant savings in cost and time.

 Track

 The Ranaghat–Krishnanagar City–Lalgola section along with the Ranaghat–Shantipur section is a double line section while the Shantipur–Krishnanagar City section is a single line section.

 Electrification

-The Ranaghat–Krishnanagar City and the Ranaghat–Shantipur section was electrified in 1963–64.
+The Ranaghat–Krishnanagar City and the Ranaghat–Shantipur section were electrified in 1963–64.
 The 128 km long Krishnanagar City–Lalgola stretch was electrified in 2007.
 The single electrified line of the Shantipur–Krishnanagar City section was commissioned after gauge conversion in 2012.